 Freedom of expression is guaranteed by Georgian legislation.
-Therefore, individuals generally enjoy this fundamental right, including in their online communications.
-Along with the relevant laws, the Constitutional Court of Georgia has significantly contributed to setting this high standard.
-The Court has observed that a 'free society consists of free individuals who think freely, hold independent and different opinions and participate in democratic processes, which entails exchange of opinions and debates'.
-The court has observed that a 'free society consists of free individuals who think freely, hold independent and different opinions and participate in democratic processes, which entails exchange of opinions and debates'.
+Therefore, individuals generally enjoy this fundamental right, including in their online communications.114 Along with the relevant laws, the Constitutional Court of Georgia has significantly contributed to setting this high standard.115 The Court has observed that a 'free society consists of free individuals who think freely, hold independent and different opinions and participate in democratic processes, which entails exchange of opinions and debates'.116

 Article 17 of the Constitution of Georgia protects the right to freedom of opinion, information, mass media and the internet.
-The Law on Freedom of Speech and Expression states that other 'generally accepted rights' related to freedom of expression are also protected, even if they are not specifically mentioned in the law.
-118 No one has the right to a monopoly of the mass media or the means of dissemination of information.
-119 Censorship is prohibited.
-120 Under the law, everyone, including CSOs, can enjoy freedom of expression both online and offline.
+The Law on Freedom of Speech and Expression states that other 'generally accepted rights' related to freedom of expression are also protected, even if they are not specifically mentioned in the law.117 No one has the right to a monopoly of the mass media or the means of dissemination of information.118 Censorship is prohibited.119 Under the law, everyone, including CSOs, can enjoy freedom of expression both online and offline.

 Despite this, following the adoption of the Law on Family Values and the Protection of Minors and a related package of amendments in September 2024, many individuals' and CSOs' rights are now at stake.
 The law prohibits the dissemination of information that relates to LGBTQ+ issues.
-This applies to activism, as well as to creative, scientific and academic activities.
-This restriction violates international standards and will have a chilling effect on activists, artists, scientists, law enforcement, and academics.
+This applies to activism, as well as to creative, scientific and academic activities.120 This restriction violates international standards and will have a chilling effect on activists, artists, scientists, law enforcement, and academics.
 A similar provision in the Russian Federation has already resulted in the removal of books, films, and other works of art from circulation, further restricting the freedom of expression for artists and the media.
 The law has also led to widespread self-censorship among publishing houses and artists, driven by fear of sanctions.
-This stifling environment undermines creativity, academic freedom, and open discourse, which are essential to a democratic society.
-122 https://gyla.ge/en/post/saqartvelos-akhalgazrda-iuristta-asociacia-diskriminaciul-adamianis-uflebebis-dademokratiis-tsinaaghmdeg-mimartul-sakanonmdeblo-cvlilebebs-ekhmaureba.
+This stifling environment undermines creativity, academic freedom, and open discourse, which are essential to a democratic society.121 https://gyla.ge/en/post/saqartvelos-akhalgazrda-iuristta-asociacia-diskriminaciul-adamianis-uflebebis-dademokratiis-tsinaaghmdeg-mimartul-sakanonmdeblo-cvlilebebs-ekhmaureba.
+121 Ibid